I've got your nose

-"Got your nose" hand position, with tip of thumb representing the stolen "nose."
+"Got your nose" hand position, with tip of thumb representing the stolen "nose".
 However, this "fig sign" may be interpreted as offensive or obscene in certain cultures.

 I've got your nose is a children's game in which a person pretends to pluck and remove the nose from the face of a toddler by showing an object supposedly representing the stolen body part.
 The trick or prank is meant as an illusion, since a person cannot easily observe the status of their own nose.

 Description

 Typically, the performing 'thief' of the act puts the knuckles of the index and middle fingers on either side of a child's nose.
 The fingers are then withdrawn from the child's face with the thumb of the 'thief' protruding between the index and middle fingers, with the thumb representing the stolen nose.
 This motion is often accompanied by an exclamation such as, "I've got your nose!"

-The child may chase the nose thief to retrieve his nose, or, if he understands the game is a farce, may retaliate by "stealing" the first person's (or someone else's) nose.
+The child may chase the nose thief to retrieve their nose, or, if they understand the game is a farce, may retaliate by "stealing" the first person's (or someone else's) nose.
 The 'nose' may then be replaced by pressing the thumb to the child's nose and withdrawing the hand, showing the child that the taker no longer possesses the child's nose.

 The hand position used when stealing a nose is also known as the fig sign, which can be viewed as an offensive or obscene gesture in certain cultures such as in Japan, where it refers to copulation, or Turkey, where it is the local version of the Western "middle finger" gesture.